AntonioKL/Amazon-EC2-Security-Group-Manager/README.md

-Crete at least 1 security group with at least 1 rule:
+Crete at least 1 security group containing at least 1 rule:

 Group1= [